chessgriffin/obsd-minecraft/README.md

 Running the Minecraft client natively on OpenBSD.

-THIS WRITEUP IS STILL BEING TESTED.
+THIS WRITEUP WORKS FOR ME BUT IS STILL BEING TESTED.
 YMMV.

-This write up has been tested on a freshly installed OpenBSD-current amd64 snapshot from 2014-02-03 with no packages installed except those listed below and their dependencies that are automatically pulled in by pkg_add.
+This write up has been tested on a freshly installed OpenBSD-current amd64 snapshot from 2014-02-21 with no packages installed except those listed below and their dependencies that are automatically pulled in by pkg_add.
 This has NOT been tested on i386.